Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Denmark is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-Denmark has fully aligned its legal framework with the EU acquis communitaire as it relates to accounting and auditing.
+As a member of the European Union (EU), Denmark is subject to accounting, auditing, and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+Denmark has aligned its legal and regulatory framework with the EU acquis communautaire as it relates to corporate reporting, statutory audit, and professional oversight.

 -